jk-oster/kwm-js/README.md

 # kwm-js
 A customized vanilla JS framework for Single Page Applications / Progressive Web Applications.

-This bundle is targeted to be used for the course *Progressive Web Applications with Headless CMS*.
+This bundle is targeted to be used for the course *Progressive Web Applications with Headless CMS* at the [University of applied sciences Hagenberg](https://www.fh-ooe.at/campus-hagenberg/).

 The class-bundle offers:
 - Expressive and intelligent templating engine: allowing `if|else|for|while|switch` statements,